learn-co-curriculum/dsc-data-viz/README.md

 ![png](index_files/index_16_0.png)

-The granularity of bins can be changed according to the analytical needs and amount of underlying data.
-So if we generate a lot of numbers, and use lots of bins, it starts to look like a more "bell-shaped" normal distribution, as shown below:
+Note the scale of the Y-axis and the width of the bars compared to the histogram using 10 bins.
+The granularity of the bins can be changed according to your specific analytical needs and the amount of underlying data.
+For example, if you had 5 data points, you probably would not want to use 50 bins.

+For the next example, generate a lot of numbers and use a lot of bins.
+Take note of how the histogram starts to look more "bell-shaped" which is characteristic of the normal distribution:

 ```python